ABOUT MAURIZIO VESPA

 CONSULTANT | TRAINER | MEDIATOR | SPEAKER

-Maurizio is passionate about the benefits that Restorative Practices can deliver to improving the quality of human relationships, especially when there has been hurt or damage to relationships.
+Maurizio has held the position of CEO with St Francis Social Services, and has also worked with the NSW Department of Justice and NSW TAFE.
+Committed to education and social justice, he is passionate about the benefits that Restorative Practices can deliver to improving the quality of human relationships, especially when there has been hurt or damage to relationships.

 Conflict and mistakes are inevitable in all relationships and working environments, however, we need to explore positive ways of resolving them.
 As long as hurt and resentment remains or is ineffectively managed, people may find it difficult to move forward.
 However, when relationships are restored, people begin to feel safe and secure.
 Their self-esteem, morale and job satisfaction can also improve.